Bristol-Data-Science-Society/tech-society/about.md

 Welcome!
 Tech & Society Discussion Group is a fortnightly meetup for students and graduates at the University of Bristol where we talk about how technology and society are intertwined.
 We're very interdisciplinary and welcome everyone - whether you're a computer scientist, sociologist, engineer, biologist, or philosopher.

-> **Our next meet-up is on Tuesday 15th Feb 6-7pm** at [The White Bear][white-bear-fb].
-The topic is "Do We Need Technology?", and the reading (you can download it [here][reading-link]) is an edited extract of "Luddism for These Ludicrous Times" from the blogpost [LibrarianShipwreck](https://librarianshipwreck.wordpress.com/2013/08/12/luddism-for-these-ludicrous-times/).
+> **Our next meet-up is on Tuesday 1st March 6-7pm** at [The White Bear][white-bear-fb].
+The topic is self-driving cars, and the reading is ["Self-driving cars will take a while to get right"][reading-link].
 For more info, including full event description, click [here][event-blog-post].
 >
 >  (_We typically meet once fortnightly at [The White Bear][white-bear-fb] on a Tuesday, 6-7pm._)